Oh, here we go with offshore companies! This is an interesting but often misinterpreted world. So, what’s the buzz about offshore companies in India?

 Ford’s strategic decision to build a plant in India demonstrates the company’s confidence in the country’s high-quality and reliable services.Â

-The business slowly began offshoring its operations such as taking its call centre to India, indicating the usefulness of offshoring in enhancing 24/7 support and back-office functions.
+The business slowly began offshoring its operations such as taking its call center to India, indicating the usefulness of offshoring in enhancing 24/7 support and back-office functions.

 3. IBM